-Adventurous travellers should consider a luxury trek to Macchu Pichu, passing along the Camino Royal, the ancient Salkantay Pass and the Llactapa Pass, through cloud forest and rural village settlements.
+Adventurous travellers should consider a luxury trek to Machu Picchu, passing along the Camino Royal, the ancient Salkantay Pass and the Llactapa Pass, through cloud forest and rural village settlements.
 During the trek, you’ll stay in cosy lodges with comfortable beds, crisp linens, fabulous Peruvian cuisine and outdoor jacuzzis for soaking tired limbs.
 Staff will even clean and dry your boots in preparation for another day of walking!
-Six days later, you’ll arrive in Aguas Callientes, a charming town reachable only by train or on foot and the last stop before Machu Picchu.
+Six days later, you’ll arrive in Aguas Calientes, a charming town reachable only by train or on foot and the last stop before Machu Picchu.
 Check into Inkaterra Machu Picchu Pueblo Hotel and stay in one of the property’s whitewashed casitas tucked deep in a private forested reserve.
 It’s an easy walk into town and then a bus ride up to Machu Picchu – but if you want to be first through the gates in the morning, upgrade to Belmond Sanctuary Lodge.
 Located just moments from the entrance to the park, here you can enjoy well-earned spa treatments in the peaceful gardens and a private sunrise breakfast overlooking Machu Picchu.

 To really get off the beaten track, Red Savannah’s Riding to Machu Picchu itinerary is the ultimate way to avoid the crowds – and a brilliant alternative to arriving on foot.
 Riding along the Salkantay route, you’ll dip in and out of vast mountain passes, enjoy picnic lunches along the banks of the Santa Teresa River and stop to engage with locals in traditional villages.
 Each night, you’ll stay in a luxury trekking lodge with hot showers, and excellent food, setting you up for another day on horseback.